About STFM and Family Medicine Education

 1991

-STFM began to provide management support to the Association of Departments of Family Medicine.
+STFM began providing management support to the Association of Departments of Family Medicine.
 Priscilla Noland was named its first administrative director.

 STFM received funding to develop the Preceptor Education Project (PEP) with Kent J. Sheets as chair.